tinymce/tinymce-docs/plugins/autosave.md

 keywords: autosave_ask_before_unload autosave_interval autosave_prefix autosave_prefix autosave_restore_when_empty autosave_retention
 ---

-The autosave plugin gives the user a warning if they try to close the browser window or tab with unsaved changes in the editor.
+The autosave plugin gives the user a warning if they have unsaved changes in the editor and either:

+- Try to close the browser window or tab, or
+- Try to navigate away from the current page.

 The autosave plugin adds:

 - A menu item, "Restore last draft" under the `File` menu, and
 - An optional toolbar button.